bekk/bekk-christmas/post/thecloud/serverless-api-with-zeit-now.md

 So in order to retrieve Hannah's gift list, we simply go to the route `/api/hannah`.
 Neat, right?

 ## So how do I deploy this?
-Well, I promised that you could deploy this with one single command.
-And thats is totally true, just stay in your project's root and run the command `now`.
-You will receive a url like this `https://my-project.username.now.sh/` and your API is accesible through it.
+Well, I promised you that the API could be deployed with one single command.
+And that's totally true, just stay in your project's root and run the command `now` in the terminal.
+Now will spin up a server for you and provide free automatic SSL with zero configuration.
+After around 30 seconds, you will receive a url like this `https://my-project.username.now.sh/` and your API is accesible through it.

+## What about local development?
+Also one command, in your project's root, run `now dev` to get a local environment.

+## Let's sum it up
+This article only sums up the basic usage of Now's serverless function and there is still a lot to learn about them.
+I also recommed deploying your next static site with Now, the workflow is truly amazing.

+See the related link below to learn more.